ZuzannaNogala/logisMod/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of projektROR is to provide tools for logistic regression.
+The goal of projektROR is to provide all necessary tools for logistic regression.

+Our package supplies method for creating logistic regresion model.
 It consists of all needed methods to help visualise dependencies between variables.
-Let us create logistis regression models and compare them with each other.
-Our package also supplies tools such as K-Fold Cross Validation.
+Let us compare two models with each other.
+Also with use of AIC and BIC, for small data tables (a few variables), we can compare all possible models.
+Our package also supplies method for K-Fold Cross Validation.
+Using this package you can plot ROC curve and compute AUC, too.
+One of its features is also possibility to compute and plot predicted probabilities based on created model.

 ## Installation